Skip to content

 • request_user_input: tell the agent that it is the user's turn, stop iterating.

 • completion: request inference completions from a provider and model.
 The model format can be either PROVIDER::MODEL or simply MODEL.
-By default the provider is fireworks and the model is llama-v3p1-405b-instruct-long.
+By default the provider is fireworks and the model is qwen2p5-72b-instruct.
 The model can be passed into completion function or as an agent metadata:

 "details": {